Irish Organic Farmers and Growers Association

 The Irish Organic Farmers and Growers Association (IOFGA) certifies organic food and products throughout the island of Ireland.
 It is a voluntary organisation and a company limited by guarantee with a membership open to all.
+It was established in 1982.

 IOFGA maintains a set of organic production and food processing standards, and operates an inspection scheme for certified members.

 IOFGA publishes a bi-monthly magazine called Organic Matters.